Topzle Topzle

 Mao Zedong

-Mao Zedong (26 December 1893 – 9 September 1976) was a Chinese politician, communist revolutionary, and political theorist who founded the People's Republic of China (PRC) in 1949 and led the country from its establishment until his death in 1976.
-Mao served as chairman of the Chinese Communist Party (CCP) from 1943 until his death, and as the party's de facto leader from 1935.
+Mao Zedong (26 December 1893 – 9 September 1976) was a Chinese revolutionary, politician, writer, political theorist and the founder of the People's Republic of China (PRC).
+He led China from the PRC's establishment in October 1949 until his death in September 1976, primarily through his role as the Chairman of the Chinese Communist Party (CCP).
 His theories, which he advocated as a Chinese adaptation of Marxism–Leninism, are known as Maoism.
 Born to a peasant family in Shaoshan, Hunan, Mao studied in Changsha and was influenced by the 1911 Revolution and ideas of Chinese nationalism and anti-imperialism.
 He was introduced to Marxism while working as a librarian at Peking University, and later participated in the May Fourth Movement of 1919.
 In 1921, Mao became a founding member of the CCP.
-After the start of the Chinese Civil War between the Kuomintang (KMT) and CCP, Mao led the failed Autumn Harvest Uprising in Hunan in 1927, and in 1931 founded the Jiangxi Soviet.
-He helped build the Chinese Red Army, and developed a strategy of guerilla warfare.
-In 1935, Mao became leader of the CCP during the Long March, a military retreat to the Yan'an Soviet in Shaanxi, where the party began rebuilding its forces.
-The CCP allied with the KMT in the Second United Front at the start of the Second Sino-Japanese War in 1937, but the civil war resumed after Japan's surrender in 1945.
-In 1949, Mao's forces defeated the Nationalist government, which withdrew to Taiwan.
-On 1 October 1949, Mao proclaimed the foundation of the PRC, a one-party state controlled by the CCP.
-He initiated land redistribution and industrialisation campaigns, suppressed political opponents, intervened in the Korean War, and oversaw the ideological Hundred Flowers and Anti-Rightist Campaigns.
-From 1958 to 1962, Mao oversaw the Great Leap Forward, a campaign which aimed to rapidly collectivise agriculture and industrialise the country.
-It failed, and resulted in the Great Chinese Famine.
+After the start of the Chinese Civil War, he helped build the Chinese Red Army, and developed a strategy of guerilla warfare.
+In 1935, Mao became leader of the CCP during the Long March, a military retreat to the Yan'an Soviet in Shaanxi.
+The CCP allied with the Kuomintang (KMT) in 1937, but the civil war resumed after Japan's surrender in 1945.
+He defeated the Nationalist government, which withdrew to the island of Taiwan in 1949.
+He led land redistribution and industrialisation campaigns, suppressed political opponents, and intervened in the Korean War.
+From 1958 to 1962, Mao oversaw the Great Leap Forward, a campaign that aimed to collectivise agriculture and industrialise the country, followed by the Great Chinese Famine.
 In 1966, Mao launched the Cultural Revolution, which was marked by violent class struggle, destruction of historical artifacts, and Mao's cult of personality.
-From the late 1950s, Mao's foreign policy was dominated by a political split with the Soviet Union, and in the 1970s he began establishing relations with the United States.
-In 1976, Mao died of a heart attack.
+Mao died in 1976.
 He was initially succeeded by Hua Guofeng, then in 1978 by Deng Xiaoping.
-The CCP's official evaluation of Mao's legacy both praises him and acknowledges mistakes in his later years.
-Mao's policies resulted in a vast number of deaths, with tens of millions of victims of famine, political persecution, prison labour and executions, and his regime has been described as totalitarian.
-Mao has also been credited with transforming China from a semi-colony to a major world power and advancing literacy, women's rights, basic healthcare, education, and life expectancy.
-In modern China, he is widely regarded as a national hero who liberated the country from imperialism.
-He became an ideological leader within the international communist movement, inspiring various Maoist organisations.
+China under his leadership has been described as a totalitarian regime which resulted in tens of millions of deaths, mainly through famine, as well as political persecution, prison labor, and executions.
+He is credited with transforming China from a semi-colony into a major world power and promoting literacy, women's rights, basic healthcare, education, and an increased life expectancy.
+He is recognized for his role in ending imperialism and consolidating the state in China.
+Mao was influential in the international communist movement, inspiring various Maoist organisations.

 Infobox